Outdoor Recreation Coordinator (Student Services Professional III)

 Campus Recreation provides programs, services, and facilities for intramurals competition, outdoor activities, fitness, wellness, and summer children's camp.
 Campus Recreation encourages healthy and active lifestyles, promotes student development through its extracurricular activities.

-Reporting to and under the general direction of the Director of Campus Recreation, the Outdoor Recreation Coordinator performs a wide variety of complex student services professional activities and is responsible for coordinating and assisting in overseeing the programs, services, facilities and staffing of the Adventure Program in Campus Recreation.
+Reporting to and under the general direction of the Interim Associate Vice President for Student Affairs, the Outdoor Recreation Coordinator performs a wide variety of complex student services professional activities and is responsible for coordinating and assisting in overseeing the programs, services, facilities and staffing of the Adventure Program in Campus Recreation.
 Adventure Programs includes, but is not limited to, weekend and extended trips, the indoor climbing/bouldering walls, the Low Ropes Course, the Outdoor Resource Center, Bicycle Maintenance service, the Bike Share Program, Wilderness Welcome Orientation Program, and outdoor special events.
 The Coordinator is responsible for coordinating, assisting, and overseeing the schedule of programs and services each semester, while providing work direction for student employees and volunteers.
 This position is part of the operational and leadership team that oversee a 57,000 sq. ft. facility at the heart of the Sonoma State University campus.

 Performs other secondary duties as assigned.